piotrmgs/mit-np-triage/README.md

 ### 6) Optional: small “resource benchmark” (paper appendix)

 The paper reports a small compute-cost benchmark using `max_points=30` (single seed).
+This benchmark is intended to document **runtime scale** (seconds per sample) and does not affect the main across-seed triage results.

 ```bash
 python -m post_processing_real.post_processing_real \